pawanit17/ds_and_algo_interview_prep/README.md

 - More stress on edge cases while writing program.
 - In most cases, identifying the largest in a scenario, can be done with out any extra pass by hacking a simple variable that maintains the highest value.
 - For array problems, if you do not have any solution or optimal solution, try sorting the array and see if there is any lead.
+  - You can use two pointer approach for sorted arrays.
 - Be careful in tree recursion.
   - Always include root == null case.
 It will come up if the tree has no children in any program/question.
   - When counting in BT, if special processing is needed for leaf cases, like path sums etc, be careful to rethink about leaf case properly.